Salvatore LaMattina

 Salvatore "Sal" J. LaMattina (born September 8, 1959, in East Boston) is an American politician who is a former member of the Boston City Council.
 He represented District 1, which includes the North End, East Boston, and Charlestown, serving from January 2006 through December 2017.

-Personal life and education
+Early life and education

-LaMattina graduated from East Boston High School in 1978 and then attended University of Massachusetts Amherst, where he graduated in 1984 with a degree in political science.
+LaMattina grew up in the East Boston neighborhood of Boston.
+He graduated from East Boston High School in 1978 and then attended University of Massachusetts Amherst, where he graduated in 1984 with a degree in political science.

-He has three brothers, Robert, David, and John.
+LaMattia has three brothers, Robert, David, and John.

+Prior to being elected to the Boston City Council, LaMattina worked in the administration of Mayor Thomas Menino in the Mayor's Office of Neighborhood Services as a liaison to the North End and East Boson neighborhoods.
+La Mattina also founded the "Eastie Pride Day" celebration.

+City Council

+LaMattina served six terms on the Boston City Council from January 2006 to January 2018, representing the council's 1st district.

+While on the city council, LaMattina also chaired the Ward 1 Democratic Committee.